mpsonntag/snippets/notes/projects/gin/gin_FAQ_collection.md

 GIN is based on git and will respect if files have been excluded from git.
 Check if there is a ".gitignore" file at the root of your repository where these files have been excluded.

+## Files upload has failed

+### Q
+A `gin upload` of files has failed with an unspecified message:

+e.g.
+gin upload data_directory/*
+:: Adding file changes
+"data_directory/file_one.tif" failed
+"data_directory/two.tif" failed

+### A
+Run `gin sync` and check if this resolves the current upload issue.
+This will download changes from the remote repositories and then upload any local changes to the remotes.

+If it does not help, run `gin --version` and check the current GIN client version number.
+If it is below 1.12, it might be helpful to upgrade to the latest version of the client and run the upload again.

+Further check the client logfile; it can be found at the following locations depending on the operating system:
+- Windows: `C:\Users\<User>\AppData\Local\g-node\gin\gin.log`
+- macOS: `/Users/<User>/Library/Caches/g-node/gin/gin.log`
+- Linux: `/home/<User>/.cache/g-node/gin/gin.log`

+Before checking the log, try to run the upload command again to make sure that the failure and any pertinent information is included as the last entry in the logfile.

 ## Modification of a dataset published with GIN-DOI

 ### Q